Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 He also urged stronger sanctions against Moscow until “Russia is deprived of any possibility to finance this war.”

+Coinciding with the visit, the U.K. government announced new sanctions against six entities that Britain said supplied equipment to the Russian military.
+CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among them.

-The Ukrainian leader arrived on a Royal Air Force plane in London, and Sunak greeted him on the tarmac, tweeting a photo of them embracing.
+The Ukrainian leader arrived on a Royal Air Force plane in London, and Sunak greeted him on the tarmac with an embrace.
 They held talks at the prime minister's 10 Downing St. residence before Zelenskyy's speech.

-Sunak and Zelenskyy also are due to visit Ukrainian troops being trained on the Challenger 2 tanks that Britain is sending as part of the hundreds that Kyiv says it needs.
-More than 10,000 Ukrainian troops have also been trained at bases in the U.K., and Britain says it will train 20,000 more in 2023.

-Coinciding with the visit, the U.K. government announced a new round of sanctions against six entities that Britain said supplied equipment to the Russian military.
-CST, a manufacturer of Russian drones and parts for helicopters used against Ukraine, were among those sanctioned.

-There were rising expectations that Zelenskyy might visit Brussels, where leaders from the 27-nation bloc are holding a summit Thursday.
-The EU's legislature has also slated a special plenary session that day.

 The London visit came as Russian forces shelled areas of eastern Ukraine in what Kyiv authorities believe is part of a thrust by the Kremlin’s forces before the invasion anniversary.
 Moscow, meanwhile, believes Ukraine is preparing its own battlefield push.